amchess/BrainLearn/Readme.md

 Note: We recommend you use games from high quality play.

-<h1 align="center">Stockfish NNUE</h1>
+<h1 align="center">Brainlearn NNUE</h1>

-## Compiling Stockfish
+## Compiling Brainlearn

-Stockfish has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.
+Brainlearn has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

-On Unix-like systems, it should be easy to compile Stockfish directly from the source code with the included Makefile in the folder `src`.
+On Unix-like systems, it should be easy to compile Brainlearn directly from the source code with the included Makefile in the folder `src`.
 In general, it is recommended to run `make help` to see a list of make targets with corresponding descriptions.
 An example suitable for most Intel and AMD chips: